Our verdict

 new-balance-fc-rebel-v3-stack-heel.JPG

 The magic of this midsole lies in its softness.
-We concur with running experts that it's incredibly soft, as our durometer measured it at just 9.5 HA.
-This means that, out of nearly 200 shoes that have passed through our lab, it ranks as the second softest shoe we've ever tested!
+We found it to be incredibly soft, as our durometer measured it at just 9.5 HA.
+It is in the top 3% of the softest running shoes we've ever tested!

 new-balance-fc-rebel-v3-durometer.JPG